 Hospice services help a patient and their family and caregiver(s) identify what is most important to the patient in living his/her remaining time to the fullest.
 Hospice care is characterized by compassion for the patient, as well as the patient's family and caregiver(s), and maximizing quality time.
 Hospice care also focuses on meeting the patient’s and the patient's family’s goals and wishes around the patient's death.1,2

 It is a good idea for patients and their families to learn about all available treatment options, including hospice care, early in the treatment process.
 This will allow a smoother transition from curative treatment to hospice care if hospice should be needed in the future.
-The decision to go into hospice care can be reversed at any time, for any reason, without penalty.7

 What services does hospice provide?

 - Visits by members of the hospice care team to wherever the patient is

 - Medications to manage pain or other symptoms

 - Necessary medical equipment (e.g., wheelchairs), supplies (e.g., catheters,) and drugs

 - Services such as physical, occupational, and speech therapy

 - symptoms orpain are too difficult to manage if patient is at home or

 - if the caregiver needs a respite (temporary break from caregiving)